-Scientists Uncover Mind-Boggling Quantum Secrets with 37-Dimensional Photons! - YaNoticias
+Scientists Uncover Mind-Boggling Quantum Secrets with 37-Dimensional Photons! - YANoticias

 - This breakthrough challenges classical physics and deepens insights into quantum phenomena like entanglement and nonlocality.

-- The study utilized the Greenberger–Horne–Zeilinger paradox to explore the properties of coherent light.
+- The study utilised the Greenberger–Horne–Zeilinger paradox to explore the properties of coherent light.

-- Findings suggest unexplored potential in quantum technologies, which could revolutionize fields such as quantum computing and secure communication.
+- Findings suggest unexplored potential in quantum technologies, which could revolutionise fields such as quantum computing and secure communication.

 - The quantum realm continues to surprise, indicating we are only beginning to understand its complexities and applications.